rhc07/rest-api-gin/README.md

 # REST API basic app

 A basic REST API application built in Go using the Gin library.

-Verbs used are:
+The verbs used are:

 - GET - to show all values and show one individual value by id
 - PATCH - to update the status of a specific value by id